General Concepts (with a time dependent problem)

 Converting UFL expressions to grid functions leads to JIT code generation and is therefore efficient when used in other C++ algorithm (like integrate).
 But more complex control structures are hard to express within UFL.
 On the other hand using the gridFunction decorator leads to a callback into Python for each evaluation and is therefore much less efficient.
 An alternative approach is based on writing small C++ snippets implementing the grid function as described in the section on generating C++ Based Grid Functions.

-Discrete Spaces and Discrete Functions
+Discrete Spaces

 The grid functions set up so far did not involve any discretization, they are exactly evaluated at the given point.
+We next discuss functions over finite dimensional (discrete) spaces.

 Note